-On the morning of September 18, Howe's route to Philadelphia was no longer blocked by Washington's army, but now by a more formidable obstacle, the swollen Schuylkill River.
-In need of a more comfortable place to camp while he waited for the waters to subside, Howe marched his army east toward the township of Tredyffrin where scouts reported fertile fields and plentiful drinking water.
-Captain Friedrich von Muenchhausen, a Hessian member of Howe's staff, later commented that, "the Valley Creek, part of which flows through our camp, has the best water I have tasted here in America."
+On the morning of September 18th, Howe's route to Philadelphia was no longer blocked by Washington's army, but now by a more formidable obstacle, the swollen Schuylkill River.
+In need of a more comfortable place to camp while he waited for the waters to subside, Howe marched his army east toward the township of Tredyffrin, where scouts reported fertile fields and plentiful drinking water.
+Captain Friedrich von Munchhausen, a Hessian member of Howe's staff, later commented that "the Valley Creek, part of which flows through our camp, has the best water I have tasted here in America" 26

-Cornwallis' smaller division of 5,000 men climbed back up the south ridge along the Lancaster Road, passing first the Paoli Tavern and then the Blue Ball Tavern.
+The army moved in two columns.
+Cornwallis' smaller division of 5,000 men, marching on the right side since Brandywine, climbed back up the south ridge along the Lancaster Road, passing first the Paoli Tavern and then the Blue Ball Tavern.
 They set up camp along the crest of the ridge beside the headwaters of Trout Creek.
-Knyphausen's division of 10,000 marched in the valley along the muddy and rutted Swedesford Road.
-The Hessian brigade encamped just north of the Great Valley Baptist Church.
-General Howe set up his headquarters in the house of Samuel Jones along Trout Creek near present-day Contention Lane.
-The bulk of the Division made their camps between Howellville Road and
+Knyphausen's division of 10,000, now on the left, marched in the valley along the muddy and rutted Swedesford Road.
+The Hessian brigade at the head of the column got as far as Valley Forge Road before they encamped just north of the Great Valley Baptist Church.
+General Howe set up his headquarters in the house of Samuel Jones along Trout Creek near Contention Lane.
+The bulk of the Division made their camps between Howell-ville Road and Contention Lane, tucked safely between Swedesford Road and the base of the South Valley ridge.

-The Chester Valley Trail may include segments of the Patriots Path trail, a County project intended to link Valley Forge National Historical Park to the site of the Paoli Massacre.
-Map Courtesy of the Chester County GIS Department, 2008.
+The Chester Valley Trail may include segments of the Patriots Path trail, a Chester County project intended to link Valley Forge National Historical Park to the site of the Paoli Massacre.
+Map courtesy of the Chester County GIS Department, 2008.